janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 Every commit should have a descriptive log message.

 It's hard to review commits with empty or unhelpful log message.
+Furthermore, Git recommends the following:

+> Though not required, it's a good idea to begin the commit message with
+> a single short (less than 50 character) line summarizing the change,
+> followed by a blank line and then a more thorough description.

-Code Review Horror: commit messages like "fix", "refactoring", ".", "" (no message)
+Code Review Horror: commit messages like "fix", "refactoring", ".", "" (no message), "again", "re"

 ---